prangel02/Induction-Program/README.md

 ## Session on National Service Scheme (NSS)
 After CML, we had a session on NSS which was given by Dr. Jasvir Singh Grewal.
 He talked about the spirit of social service, mental wellness, and cultural connection.
 He explained how NSS works to help people and spread positivity, and how we can get involved in community service and cultural activities.
 The session was both entertaining and relaxing.
 They played a soothing Shabad, organized a funny "laughing challenge" where two students competed to make each other laugh and they also performed a drama that had everyone laughing.
 It was a joyful and refreshing experience.

-After the sessions, we had a lecture of P2P and after that on English.